-Factors relating to relationships between Arlo, Rian and adopters

-Strengths

-- > Arlo's existing relationship with Rian is generally positive and he seems happy to see her. - > Interactions during visits are positive and non-abusive.

-Challenges

-- > Adopters feel uncertain about benefit of keeping in touch with Rian.
-They struggle to understand why she has not been able to leave her violent relationship.
-They are doing some reading about domestic abuse to try and learn more so this may change. - > Rian is not currently able to think about relinquishing her role as Arlo's mother.
-This can change over time. - > Rian did not feel able to meet up with adopters or hear any information about them. - > Rian has threatened to get her friends to find out where Arlo lives.
+Factors relating to relationships between Arlo, Rian and adopters Strengths > Arlo's existing relationship with Rian is generally positive and he seems happy to see her. > Interactions during visits are positive and non-abusive.
+Challenges Rian is not currently able to think about relinquishing her role as Arlo's mother.
+This can change over time.
+Rian is not willing to meet up with adopters or hear any information about them.
+Rian has threatened to get her friends to find out where Arlo lives.
+Conclusion Significant challenges to making face-to-face contact safe and positive at present - but this could change with time.

-Adopters feel fearful of Rian, her partner and his criminal associates.

-Conclusion

-Significant challenges to making face-to-face contact safe and positive at present - but this could change with time.
 Indirect contact can help provide a reality check, assurance that Arlo has not been forgotten and offer reassurance of her safety.

-Provisional Contact Plan Provisional Support Plan Foster carers Informal contact from the time that Arlo joins his adoptive family to help him settle and ease his loss.
+Provisional Contact Plan - plans cannot be finalised until adopters have been identified and will change over time Provisional Support Plan Foster carers Informal contact from the time that Arlo joins his adoptive family to help him settle and ease his loss.
 They will write a letter for later life and contribute to Arlo's life story book.
 Support will be available from supervising social worker and adoption social worker.
-Dell and paternal grandmother Informal meet ups supported by adopters, out and about at a midway meeting point.
-Three times a year for half a day, to start within three months of Arlo moving into adoption if all goes well.
-An earlier 'settling in' update by e-mail.
-They are happy to provide photos and information for Arlo's life story book and to record a video letter for later life.
-Meeting to draw up an agreement for keeping in touch.
-Emotional support and check ins for all adults before and after meetings.
-Help for Dell and Arlo's grandmother with costs and travel arrangements for meeting up.
-Social worker will help with recording a letter for later life.

 Dylan and Roxy Informal meet ups arranged by adopters at a frequency that suits both families and meets the children's needs.
 Adoption social worker will set up an initial meeting and provide any support needed to get these visits started and keep them going.
 Rian Letterbox exchange through the mediated app once a year Independent emotional support and referral to substance misuse and domestic violence services.
 Help with writing letters.
 When and how will these plans be reviewed?
 This plan will be reviewed as Arlo grows up in response to his changing circumstances, needs, feelings, verbally expressed views and responses to keeping in touch.
-Adopters are willing to meet Rian when she is ready for this, providing they are not at risk from her partner.
-They want to work towards a more trusting relationship between adults.
-With support, they are willing to consider face-to-face contact in future if this is safe and right for Arlo.
-It will be important that:

-- > Rian has begun to address her drug use AND - > Is safe from violent partners or their associates AND - > Is more able to accept Arlo's adoption AND - > Rian is able to attend reliably.

-The adopters would also like to meet Arlo's maternal grandparents if they feel able to do so in future.
-The plan will also be reviewed in response to changes in the circumstances, wishes and feelings of the other adults and their wider families.
+We will be looking for adopters who are realistic about current risks to Arlo and keeping him safe but also prepared to review plans for keeping in touch with Rian if her circumstances change.
+The most important changes are likely to be: Addressing drug use Being safer from violent partners or their associates Being more able to accept adoption The plan will also be reviewed in response to changes in the circumstances, wishes and feelings of the other adults and their wider families.
 Support will be available for everyone involved from the post adoption support team.